 The calculator below is very accurate for most people.
 And even if you have a unique body type, it will still get you close enough to provide valuable info.
 We recommend the Mifflin St. Jeor formula, which was introduced in 1990.
 It is the more accurate calculation, and will give you a clear picture of your BMR.

 Calculate your BMR, or basal metabolic rate:

-- Enter Imperial in the U.S., and Metric most other places
+- Select Imperial below in the U.S., and Metric most other places

 - Enter your typical Activity Level on an average day